YahooArchive/dispatchr/docs/dispatchr.md

-# Dispatcher API
+# Dispatchr API

+Dispatchr has one main function that is exported: `createDispatcher(options)`.
+This returns a new [`Dispatcher`](#dispatcher-api) instance. `createDispatcher` takes the following `options`:

+ * `options.stores`: An array of stores to register automatically

-## Constructor(context)
+## Dispatcher API

+### registerStore(storeClass)

+A static method to register stores to the dispatcher making them available to handle actions and be accessible through `getStore` on the dispatcher context.

+### createContext(contextOptions)

-Creates a new Dispatcher instance with the following parameters:
+Creates a new dispatcher [context](#context-api) that isolates stores and dispatches with the following parameters:

- * `context`: A context object that will be made available to all stores.
+ * `contextOptions`: A context object that will be made available to all stores.
 Useful for request or session level settings.

-## Static Methods

-### registerStore(storeClass)

-A static method to register stores to the Dispatcher class making them available to handle actions and be accessible through `getStore` on Dispatchr instances.

-## Instance Methods
+## Context API

 ### dispatch(actionName, payload)